 What to Do with Reviewer Comments: The Big Picture.
 Ideas on Fire.
 May 16, 2017.

 How to Start a Writing Group (and Why You Should).
 Ideas on Fire.
 March 28, 2017.

-Building Your Professional Academic Website.
+Building Your Personal Academic Website.
 Ideas on Fire.
 January 31, 2017.

-Structuring Your Dissertation or Next Book.
+Build a Strong Dissertation or Book Structure.
 Ideas on Fire.
 December 13, 2016.

 How to Be a Great Podcast Guest.
 Ideas on Fire.
 November 8, 2016.

-Organizing and Accessing Your Digital Resources.
+Tools and Apps for Organizing Research Materials.
 Ideas on Fire.
 October 25, 2016.